Alnykin/Alnykin/README.md

 # Anastasia Alnykin's IT and Cybersecurity Project Portfolio
-I’m a cybersecurity graduate and IT professional focused on building practical skills and tackling complex security challenges through hands-on projects.
-This repository documents the development of my home lab, along with projects exploring threat detection, network analysis, vulnerability management, and tools used to simulate and investigate real-world attack scenarios.
+I’m a cybersecurity graduate and IT professional focused on building practical security skills through hands-on projects.
+This repository documents the development of my home lab, along with projects exploring threat detection, log analysis, vulnerability management, and tools used to simulate and investigate real-world attack scenarios.

 ## 🗂️ Featured Projects